Pylons/deform/docs/index.rst

 The design of :mod:`deform` is heavily influenced by the `formish
 <http://ish.io/projects/show/formish>`_ form generation library.
 Some
-might even say it's a shameless rip-off, which would not be inaccurate.
+might even say it's a shameless rip-off; this would not be completely inaccurate.
 It differs from formish mostly in ways that make the implementation (arguably) simpler and smaller.